MikroElektronika/mikrosdk_click_v2/clicks/ultrasonic5/README.md

 ## Example Description

-> This example demonstrates the use of Ultrasonic 5 click board by reading the measurements from the connected ultrasonic sensor and displaying it on a Serial Plot.
+> This example demonstrates the use of Ultrasonic 5 Click board by reading the measurements from the connected ultrasonic sensor and displaying it on a Serial Plot.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c